How COVID-19 affects sleep?

 - Feelings of depression are also associated with irregular sleep patterns.

-- 7-9 hours of quality sleep is required every 24-hour period.
+- 7 or more hours of quality sleep is required every 24-hour period.

-- Exposure to light from computers, phones, television, and video games disrupts the ability to fall asleep and stay asleep.
+- Exposure to light from computers, phones, television, and video games disrupts the ability to fall asleep.

-- Caffeine and energy drinks do not reduce the need for sleep.
+- Caffeine and energy drinks do not replace the need for sleep.